vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 ***Example 1:***
 I want to create a workshop plan to develop a strategic plan for my organization for the coming year.
 You should ask me questions until you have enough information to create the lesson plan.
 Ask one question at a time.

+*** Example 2:***

+I need to create a detailed excel plan for all the events we offer.
+Help me define with columns can be must have, good to have or extra so we have a comprehensive view of the events.
+To guide me in the process ask me one question at a time and wait for me to answer before you ask again.
+After the first questions include a list of colums and the cell format in parenthesis, then ask a new question.
+If I answer NA (non applicable, ignnore the question)

 ----